swimming at camp lake

 Medications

 Our Health Hut stocks a full array of OTC medications, and our nurses are ready to administer these when needed: antihistamines, pain relievers, antacids, topical itch relievers and antibiotic ointments, for example.
 Please do not send these to camp.
-If there is a medication that your child cannot take, please make sure you indicate this on her Health History Form.
+If there is a medication that your child cannot take, please make sure you indicate this on the Health History Form.

 Campers can visit the Health Hut at anytime, day or night, and receive whatever medical attention they need.